 The most important trading partners are situated geographically close to Denmark.
 Germany is still the largest trading partner.
-The country south of the Danish border buys almost 18 per cent of Danish exports and accounts for 22 per cent of imports.
+The country south of the Danish border buys 17 per cent of Danish exports and accounts for 21 per cent of imports.
 Sweden and Great Britain are the second and third most important trading partners.
-EU accounts for a total of almost 70 per cent of Denmark's overall foreign trade.
+EU accounts for a total of almost 71 per cent of Denmark's overall foreign trade.

-China is Denmark's eighth largest importing country.
-From 2003 to 2004, imports from China increased by as much as 18 per cent. •••
+China is Denmark's fifth largest importing country.
+From 2003 to 2004, imports from China increased by as much as 35 per cent. • • •